skyformat99/ubjsc/README.md

 - Install library & developer headers of [jansson](http://www.digip.org/jansson/).
     Don't ask me how to do it.
 - Install library & developer headers of [argtable2](https://bitbucket.org/tsieprawski/argtable2).
     Do not use original from http://argtable.sourceforge.net/.
-It lacks some neccessary CMake exports stuff.
+It lacks some necessary CMake exports stuff.

-Other compilers (like blind cygwin/clang) should work, but I did not test'em.
+Other compilers (like cygwin/clang) should work, but I did not test them.

 #### Optional: Python

-Optionaly if you want to generate Python wheel, you need:
+Optionally if you want to generate Python wheel, you need:
   - [Python >=3.4](https://python.org).

 ### Building @ VSC 2015